acumos/face-privacy-filter/docs/tutorials/lesson3.md

 in [the previous tutorial](lesson2.md).

-If you want to run the test locally, you can use the built-in python webserver with the line below while working in the `web_demo` directory.
+If you want to run the test locally, you can use the built-in python webserver with the line below while working in the `web_demo` directory (assuming you're running python3).
 ```
 python -m http.server 5000
 ```